AlexStack/Google-Recaptcha-to-any-form/README.md

 - Description for above code:
   - '\$GoogleRecaptchaSiteKey': The Google Recaptcha Site Key of your website.
 You can directly put site key here or a variable or from database.
-  - 'Form_ContactForm_Message': Form field id, via html code: ... id="Form_ContactForm_Message" ...
+  - 'Form_ContactForm_Message': Form field id, via html code: ... `<input type="text" id="Form_ContactForm_Message" />` ...
+Your Google Recaptcha will display after this form field.
   - 'no_debug': Change to debug and not tick the I'm not a robot checkbox will continue submit the form, then you will see the failed message.
   - 'mt-4 mb-1': Extra css class name for the Google Recaptcha area.
   - 'Please tick the reCAPTCHA checkbox first': Frontend alert message if the end user does not tick the checkbox.